 Each November, New Jersey Conservation Foundation and the Delaware

 River Mill Society honor the memory of the late Donald B. Jones,

 a former New Jersey Conservation Foundation President and state

-conservation legend, with the Donald Jones Hike
+conservation legend, and his wife Beverley with the Donald and Beverley Jones Memorial Hike

 that annually provides some 300 attendees with guided tours of our